CSIRT-MU/Cryton/docs/interfaces/cli.md

 - help (`--help`) - Show this message and exit.

 ### show
-Show Stage's execution with EXECUTION\_ID saved in Cryton.
+Show Stage's execution with EXECUTION\_ID.

 EXECUTION\_ID is ID of the Stage's execution you want to see.